iurichiba/tht-toktok/README.md

 First of all, whatever remains from the original scope should be developed.
 But then...

-- New micro-animations (probably using Lottie) to give more life to the application;
+- Fail states;
-- UI improvements, such as contextual visibility for labels and items, etc;
+- New micro-animations (probably using Lottie);
-- Schema and Target setup to simplify the use of mocked data vs network for testing, development and production, as well as any other different variables between environments;
+- Different environment configurations;
 - Automations for testing and deployment;
 - ...and a whole lot more!